List of Boeing B-17 Flying Fortress variants: XB-38

-The XB-38 was a modification project undertaken primarily by the Vega division of Lockheed on the ninth B-17E built.
-Its primary purpose was testing the feasibility of liquid-cooled Allison V-1710-89 engines.
-It was meant as an improved version of the B-17, and a variant that could be used if the Wright R-1820 engine became scarce.
+The XB-38 was a modification undertaken by the Vega division of Lockheed on the ninth B-17E built.
+It was to test the feasibility of using liquid-cooled Allison V-1710-89 engines, if the Wright R-1820 engine became scarce.
 Completing the modifications took less than a year, and the XB-38 made its first flight on 19 May 1943.
-While it showed a slightly higher top speed, after just a few flights it had to be grounded due to a problem with engine manifold joints leaking exhaust.
-Following the fixing of this problem, testing continued until the ninth flight on 16 June 1943.
-During this flight, the starboard (third right) inboard engine caught fire, and the crew was forced to bail out.
+While it showed a slightly higher top speed, after just a few flights it had to be grounded due to a problem with engine manifold joints leaking exhaust gases.
+Following this problem being resolved, testing continued until the ninth flight on 16 June 1943 when the inboard starboard engine caught fire, and the crew bailed out.
 The XB-38 was destroyed and the project was cancelled.
 The gains in modification were minimal and would have been disruptive to the existing Flying Fortress production.
-Allison engines were also considered to be more badly needed for constructing fighter aircraft.
+Allison engines were also considered to be more badly needed for fighters.